mirth-lang/mirth/README.md

 ## Issue Reports

 If you find a bug or a paper cut, please use the [GitHub issue tracker](https://github.com/mirth-lang/mirth/issues) to search for an existing issue.
 If you find your issue, please add a comment.
 If not, please submit a new issue with a descriptive title.

-Please do not use the issue tracker for language feature requests, use the [Patreon](https://www.patreon.com/mirth_lang).
+Please do not use the issue tracker for feature requests.

 ## Contributing